Krishna-Tripathi78/PhoneSteer/README.md

 ## Acknowledgments

-- Created as a student project for learning WebSockets and Python GUI development
+- Created entirely by Krishna Tripathi as a personal project for learning WebSockets and Python GUI development
+- Developed from scratch with no external assistance
-- Inspired by various remote control applications
+- Inspired by my interest in remote control applications